Tuna Tomato Salad

-Tuna and Tomato Salad with Sunflower Seeds is a favorite salad that I’d happily eat for lunch most any time of year.
+This Tuna Tomato Salad is a favorite lunch idea, and this is a salad that I’d happily devour most any time of year.
+And personally I would never skip the sunflower seeds in this tasty salad combination!

 As I made this I thought about the name of the salad, realizing that when it comes out of a can I used to call it “tuna fish” but now I call it “canned tuna.”
-For this salad I use my favorite tuna packed in olive oil, Cherubs salad tomatoes from Costco, and dry-roasted sunflower seeds, and it’s something I’d happily eat for lunch most any day.
+For this salad I use my favorite tuna packed in olive oil, Cherubs salad tomatoes from Costco, and dry-roasted sunflower seeds, and this is a great idea for a low-carb lunch.

 (Scroll down for complete recipe with nutritional information.)

-- No matter what kind of tuna you use, make sure it’s well drained before you mix it with the other ingredients.
+- No matter what kind of tuna you use, make sure it’s well drained.

-- I prefer Romaine lettuce for this, torn apart and washed in a salad spinner (affiliate link).
+- I use Romaine lettuce, torn apart and washed in a salad spinner (affiliate link).

-- I just cut the tomatoes in half, but you can cut them smaller if you prefer.
+- I cut the tomatoes in half, cut them smaller if you prefer.

-- Through the years I’ve decided that some chopped capers and thinly sliced green onions are a great addition to the tuna mixture.
+- Some chopped capers and thinly sliced green onions are a great addition to the tuna mixture.

 - Mix together Ranch Dressing and your favorite vinaigrette to make the dressing.